 And treating the root cause of SIBO is VERY important, because if you don’t treat the underlying issue then it is very likely to come back.

-At the heart of the problem most cases of SIBO is caused by slowing down the GI tract.
+At the heart of the problem, most cases of SIBO are caused by slowing down the GI tract.

 As the GI tract slows down, the food stays in the GI system longer which allows for more fermentation to occur.